 Class 8 of ICSE is very crucial for a student as it is considered to be the foundation for Class 9 as well as 10.
-Keeping in mind the importance of the academic session of 8th grade, BYJU’S provides the ICSE Class 8 Biology Syllabus so that students can adequately learn the topics of Biology in the right succession for the best learning experience as offered by the ICSE board curriculum.
-Going through the syllabus before and after learning a particular chapter can the students in determining if they have left any topics from it.
+Keeping in mind the importance of the academic session of 8th grade, BYJU’S provides the ICSE Class 8 Biology Syllabus so that students can adequately learn the topics of Biology in the right succession for the best learning experience as offered by the ICSE curriculum.
+Going through the ICSE Syllabus before and after learning a particular chapter can help the students in determining if they have left any topics from it.

 The Syllabus of ICSE Class 8 Biology is given below: